Lucas-Pollet/DeathChest/README.md

 deathchest.protection.bypass - Allows user to bypass death chest protection

 deathchest.home - Allows user to set their home chest with /dc home

+deathchest.locations - Allows user to see his chest locations

+deathchest.locations.other - Allows user to see the chest locations of other players

+deathchest.remove - Allows user to remove one of his chests

+deathchest.remove.other - Allows user to remove chests of other players
 ```

 ### Known Issues: